 Your total AI receptionist cost is rarely just the advertised base price.
 A $99/month plan can become $300+/month once you factor in:

 Smart approach: Start with basic features and scale up only after you’ve proven ROI.
-Most businesses overpay by buying features they never use—begin with the essentials and add capabilities as needed.
+Most businesses overpay by buying features they never use, so begin with the essentials and add capabilities as needed.

 The advertised AI receptionist pricing—whether for an AI solution or traditional answering service—is rarely the final cost.
 Standard answering service rates look reasonable upfront, but a "$99/month" plan can easily become $200+ once hidden fees kick in.
 A ‘$99/month’ plan can easily become $200+ once hidden fees kick in.